 Mesothelioma is a grave threat to maritime workers since asbestos was once so widely used in the industry.
 Asbestos exposure is the sole cause of mesothelioma.

-If you have mesothelioma and believe it was caused by exposure to asbestos while working in the maritime industry, contact BoatLaw, LLP.
+If you have mesothelioma and believe it was caused by exposure to asbestos while working in the maritime industry, contact BOATLAW, LLP.